Category: Blog

 We recorded persons from all levels of the corps, ranging from students to staff.
 Shot entirely on location, our crew had to set up and strike multiple times throughout the day to shoot various scenes throughout the building.
 Some featured highlights included the carpentry and nursing departments.

-Our video is now being prominently displayed on a large screen television they recently installed in a high-traffic public space on their campus.
+Our video was prominently displayed on a large screen television they recently installed in a high-traffic public space on their campus.
 You can watch the video here: https://vimeo.com/354910036

 Drones and the FAA Small UAS Rule